ShubhamBaghel309/AI-code-explainer-/README.md

 # AI Code Explainer

-An AI-powered application that provides detailed explanations of code snippets using LangChain and Llama 2 (via Groq Cloud).
+An AI-powered application that provides detailed explanations of code snippets using LangChain and Llama 3.3 (via Groq Cloud).

 ## Features

 - Paste any code snippet and get a detailed explanation
 - Covers purpose, functionality, key components, and best practices
 - Modern and user-friendly interface built with Streamlit
-- Powered by Llama 2 70B model through Groq Cloud
+- Powered by Llama 3.3 70B versatile model through Groq Cloud

 ## Setup